 As Kamada Joe and Big Green Egg both make ceramic grills that are similar in shape and design, we created a list of the top products from both companies.
 You can view those products to find out whether grills from Kamada Joe or Big Green Egg are right for your backyard barbecues.

-Jump here if you want to see our Big Green Egg vs Weber Grills Review.
+Jump here if you want to see Weber comparison from Big Green Egg.

 Kamado Joe vs Big Green Egg

 |Ceramic and Steel||26.4 x 26.4 x 36 inches||250 pounds|

 Kamado Joe BJ24RH Big Joe Grill